Israel finds the body of a hostage killed in Gaza, while talks will resume on a cease-fire | Law-Order

 Israel finds the body of a hostage killed in Gaza, while talks will resume on a cease-fire

-About half of the original number have been released.Meanwhile, the toll of Israels ongoing offensive in Gaza is measured in tens of thousands of deaths and more than a million Palestinians displaced.We have arrived at a terrible milestone, the UN humanitarian chief Martin Griffiths said in a statement marking six months and noting the immediate prospect of a shameful man-made famine.
+A week ago, tens of thousands of Israelis thronged central Jerusalem in the largest anti-government protest since the war began.Inside Gaza, the toll of Israels offensive is measured in tens of thousands of deaths and more than a million Palestinians displaced.We have arrived at a terrible milestone, the UN humanitarian chief Martin Griffiths said in a statement marking six months and noting the immediate prospect of a shameful man-made famine.
 He called the prospect of further escalation in Gaza unconscionable.
-Israelis are divided on the approach by Prime Minister Benjamin Netanyahu and his government after multiple rounds of stalled cease-fire negotiations.
+Cease-fire negotiations will resume Sunday, according to an Egyptian official and Egypts state-owned Al Qahera TV.

 - Country: